mccollam/belleds/README.md

 End-user scripts:
 -----------------
 * Qcolor.sh - set bulb color from a GUI.
 (For now you will need to edit the script to add your bulb serial numbers and Q Station IP address.)
+* Qmorse.sh - send a message in Morse code

 Other files:
 ------------